User-Personalization recipe - Amazon Personalize

 2. Create a Custom dataset group with a new schema and upload your dataset with impressions data.
 Optionally include CREATION_TIMESTAMP and Unstructured text metadata data in your Items dataset so Amazon Personalize can more accurately calculate the age of an item and identify cold items.

-For more information on importing data, see Step 2: Preparing and importing data.
+For more information on importing data, see Importing training data into Amazon Personalize datasets.

 3. On the Dataset groups page, choose the new dataset group that contains the dataset or datasets with impressions data.